PraiseTheCode/repair/README.md

 #### Option A: Use included binaries

-Precompiled executables are provided in `synthV/synthV_executable/` for both Linux and MacOS (select which one you need and remove the part "_*system*" after "SynthV"
+Precompiled executables are provided in `synthV/synthV_executable/` for both Linux and MacOS (select which one you need and remove the part "_"system"" part after "SynthV")
-To test if they work:
+To test if it works:

 ```bash
 cd synthV/synthV_executable